 Infection as a cause of the streaks was mentioned in the graphic accompanying David de Berker’s paper, Localized Longitudinal Erythronychia, pubished in JAMA Dermatology, in 2004.
 (The graphic was too big to fit in my page, so I redid it a bit.)

-When the streak is almost black in color there is research showing a relationship to cancer.
-However, black streaks under fingernails are apparently relatively common in people of color.
+When the streak is almost black some research shows a relationship to cancer.
+But, black streaks under fingernails are apparently relatively common in people of color.

 In 2006, R. Baran wrote of a blind concert pianist with red lines under his fingernails.
 The pianist couldn’t see the lines but had discomfort in his fingers when he was playing the piano.
 Baran described the red lines as idiopathic polydactylous longitudinal erythronychia.
-That roughly translates to: red streaks of unknown cause on several fingernails, or severally on fingernails.
+That roughly translates to: red streaks of unknown cause on several fingernails.

-Baran’s paper on this “newly described entity” was published by the British Association of Dermatologists.
-His paper reported that the pianist had originally had splinter hemorrhages that changed over time to appear as the longitudinal (long, top to bottom) lines.
-After a time the pianist returned complaining of pain in his fingers when he played the piano.
+Baran’s paper on this “newly described entity”, published by the British Association of Dermatologists, reported that the pianist had originally had splinter hemorrhages that changed over time to appear as the longitudinal (long, top to bottom) lines.
+After a time the pianist returned complaining of pain in his fingers when playing the piano.

 My experience is that when I play computer games, like Plants vs. Zombies, and Zuma’s Revenge, I now get an intense tingling in my fingers and they become numb, as in fact they are doing as I write this edit on 12/4/2019.

 The antibiotic Metronidazol got rid of the tetanus and the red line under my toenail.
-Metronidazol also faded the red line under my thumb nail, as well as the red spot that had been the size of a lentil toward the top of the line.
+Also, it faded the red line under my thumb nail and a red spot the size of a lentil toward the top of the line.

-Later, significant amounts of vitamin C greatly reduced the red lines.
-That’s because Vitamin C is a natural antibiotic.
+Later, significant amounts of vitamin C, a natural antibiotic, greatly reduced all the red lines.

-On the whole, red lines tend to coincide with ridges that appear on fingernails in relation to vitamin B12 and fingernails.
-Basically, when vitamin B12 levels are low ridges tend to form on fingernails.
-It appears that the ridges result from large red blood cells that can’t divide due to vitamin B12 deficiency.
+On the whole, red lines coincide with ridges that appear on fingernails when vitamin B12 levels are low.
+The ridges result from large red blood cells that can’t divide due to vitamin B12 deficiency.
 See the transverse image of a ridge, above.

 Redness under fingernails, in my case, is related to infection around old dental implants.
 I haven’t had the money to remove them, so I control the infection with vitamin C and Astaxanthin.

-There may have been an upside to not having had the money: when Sly Stalone’s son, Sage, died shortly after having teeth removed I began to wonder if he’d had an infection that was released into his bloodstream when his teeth were extracted.
-I began to be thankful I hadn’t had money to have my implants removed.
+There may have been an upside to not having had the money: Sly Stalone’s son, Sage, died shortly after having teeth removed.
+I wonder if he had an infection that was released into his bloodstream when his teeth were extracted.

 Note: Changes in fingernails are gradual, as the pictures indicate.
 If you keep an eye on your fingernails it can help you stay healthy.

-12/21/06 – I expect the redness above my moon to fade and the moon to become more clear as I have vitamin B12 shots and vitamin C. The long bit of reddish color (taupe?) that goes to the top of my finger was much darker when I had a blood infection related to having tetanus.
+12/21/06 ~ I expect the redness above my moon to fade and the moon to become clearer as I have vitamin B12 shots and vitamin C. The long bit of reddish color (taupe?) going to the top of my finger was darker when I had a blood infection related to having tetanus.

-12/22/06 – Picture above shows my moon already improved by yesterday’s and today’s B12 shots and the vitamin C I took yesterday and today.
-The moon is more complete, clear and defined.
+12/22/06 ~ Picture above shows my moon already improved by yesterday’s and today’s B12 shots and vitamin C. The moon is more complete, clear and defined.
 I feel much better today.

-12/23/06 a.m. – I took the above picture before I had vitamin C or a B12 shot.
-My toes are stiff; my dental infection caused by old dental implants feels as if it’s on the rise.
+12/23/06 a.m. ~ I took the above picture before I had vitamin C or a B12 shot.
+My toes are stiff; my dental infection from old dental implants feels as if it’s on the rise.
 The redness is darker.
 The top of the moon is no longer distinct and intact.
 (The differences are subtle.
-That’s why you have to get used to watching your fingernails for signs of health changes.)
+You have to get used to watching your fingernails for signs of health changes.)
 I’m having dental surgery in a month.

-12/23/06 p.m. – It’s going to be hard to show how vitamin B12 changes the moon until after I have the dental surgery because this way the moon is constantly affected by redness.
-(I bought this camera because the review at dpreview showed clear, detailed pictures.
-But it wasn’t as good at the color red as the Minolta… now I can see how it would be good to have the Minolta to show the redness and reddish line.)
+12/23/06 p.m. ~ It’s going to be hard to show how vitamin B12 changes the moon until after I have the dental surgery.
+This way the moon is constantly affected by redness.
+(I bought this camera because a review at dpreview showed clear, detailed pictures.
+But it wasn’t as good at the color red as the Minolta… now I see how it would be good to have the Minolta.)

-12/24/06 p.m. – This picture was taken 24 hours after the one preceding it, that’s a B12 shot and lots of vitamin C later.
+12/24/06 p.m. ~ This picture was taken 24 hours after the one preceding it, that’s a B12 shot and lots of vitamin C later.
 The redness is less dark and smaller but it’s still affecting the moon.
 The periodontist said bumps on the left side of my neck are from infection.
 Nothing but a thin “scale” remains of the first bump (vitamin C is working) and none of them are very large any more.
-If they went away, then I think the redness would go away, too.
+If they went away, I think the redness would go away.

-12/25/06 – The moon is less transparent.
-The redness is lighter and narrower toward the top: it almost disappears in the very light area.
+12/25/06 ~ The moon is clearer.
+Redness is lighter and narrower toward the top: it almost disappears in the very light area.
 In fact I feel better.
-The bumps on my neck (the Periodontist said they indicate infection in my jaw) are less pronounced.
+The bumps on my neck (Periodontist credits them to infection in my jaw) are less pronounced.
 My toes are stiff but my feet don’t feel as spongy.
 Still, I nearly fell when I suddenly had a slipping feeling.
 It’s my nerves playing tricks, which is a common problem with low vitamin B12.

-12/26/06 p.m. – I never noticed the pitting that looks a lot like “water spots” on my middle fingernail before.
+12/26/06 p.m. ~ I never noticed the pitting that looks a lot like “water spots” on my middle fingernail before.
 I’m curious about what the spots could reflect.
 They aren’t as visible in the photo now that it’s been recopied repeatedly.
 Google search results say they could be from arthritis or autoimmune disease, but I don’t have those.
-Since photo therapy and vitamin D are suggested treatments, I would guess I need to sit in the sunshine more.
+Since “photo therapy” and vitamin D are suggested, I guess I need to sit in the sunshine more.
 It’s not that cold in the sunshine, so best I get outside, into the sunshine.

 Redness under fingernails obscures moon

-12/27/06 a.m.
-I’ve quickly taken the above picture of my thumb nail this morning because I had a pressure type toothache during the night and I wanted to see if there was any indication on my thumb nail that the infection was worse.
+12/27/06 a.m. ~ I’ve quickly taken the above picture of my thumb nail because I had a pressure type toothache during the night.
+I want to see if there’s any indication on my thumb nail that the infection is worse.
 So, yes.
 The redness is obscuring the moon a bit, making it look as if it has holes in it.
 Also, the redness goes to the top of my thumb.
 Yesterday a whitish band went across the top.
 I’ve taken 15 of the 500 mg vitamin C and hope to see and feel a change.

-12/28/06 p.m.
-This picture of my right thumbnail shows quite a lot of the redness forming into streaks in the bottom half of my nail and a bit up at the top.
+12/28/06 p.m. ~ My right thumbnail shows quite a lot of the redness and that it’s forming into streaks in the bottom half of my nail.
 It’s subtle, but I think you can see it.
 (The light areas look lightened as if from pressure.)
 Despite the redness I feel better today, possibly because I’m less stressed now that I’ve had to accept that I may have to ask for an extension in the Appeal I’m doing.

-12/29/06 late p.m.
-Above photo of my right thumbnail clearly shows the ridges.
-(These ridges are vastly reduced from having had 9 years of B12 replacement therapy.)
+12/29/06 late p.m. ~ Above photo of my right thumbnail clearly shows the full length ridges, but barely shows the bit of ridge to their left .
+(The ridges are vastly reduced from having had 9 years of B12 replacement.)
 I took this picture because there is a red spot at the top of the reddish line but the picture doesn’t show the color.
 A similar red spot was prominent before the last course of Metronidazol, early 2005.
 At that time it was about the size of a lentil and intensely colored.

 I’ve watched my fingernails grow smoother over ten years.
 If you have ridges, get Methylcobalamin, use it and watch the results ~~ not just on your fingernails but in relation to the symptoms of low vitamin B12.

-January 31, 2007 – I was supposed to have had surgery today to remove part of the bone where infection is around old dental implants, but (it’s so stressful that writing about it is making the abscess feeling worse) there was a hearing scheduled in another case for Monday.
+January 31, 2007 ~ I was supposed to have had surgery today to remove part of the bone where infection surrounds old dental implants, but (it’s so stressful that writing about it is making the abscess feel worse) there was a hearing scheduled in another case for Monday.
 I didn’t think the judge would give me a continuance, so I postponed surgery.
 I got so worried that I “excused” the judge.
 Now the case is with Judge Hall.
 He refused to accommodate my disability and wouldn’t let me give evidence at a Rule 56 hearing, which is exactly wrong.